ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 Getting in the habit of testing references will help you find bugs in code before they become a problem.

-Add this code on the third line of your script, after line that makes the `switchTrigger` variable:
+Add this code on the third line of your script, after the line that makes the `switchTrigger` variable:

 ```lua
 print(switchTrigger)